rheimbuch/mt-ruby-talk/slides/ruby_basics/3_basic_types.md

 * Prefixed with ':'
 * Light-weight, immutable strings
-* Used as hash keys
+* Often used as hash keys

     @@@ ruby
     "a string".object_id #=> 273821